BillysKes/customer-segmentation-retail/README.md

 A significant portion of customers made a purchase relatively recently(past 2 and a half months)

 # 4. Clustering Algorithm
+In clustering analysis, an algorithm is used to group sets of objects into different categories.
+In our case, we use a clustering algorithm to divide customers into groups based on their rfm values, which we described in the previous section.
+The algorithm we decide to use and build our model is called k-means clustering.
 ## 4.1 Selecting the number of clusters

  ### The elbow method